mathiseng/webservice-project/README.md

 Webservice
 ==========

-A Go-based simple web service meant to be the subject of any tutorial or even used the project work.
+A Go-based simple web service meant to be the subject of any exercise or even used in the project work.

 #### Prerequisites: